European Union Monitoring Mission in Georgia: Mandate

 The Mission is working to prevent the renewal of an armed conflict, as well as to help make the areas adjacent to the Administrative Boundary Lines of the breakaway regions of Abkhazia and South Ossetia safe and secure for the local residents.
 The Mission wants to contribute to and create conditions whereby civilians can cross the Administrative Boundary Lines of Abkhazia and South Ossetia in both directions without fear and obstacles, thus reducing the detrimental effects of the dividing lines.
 All 27 EU Member States contribute personnel, both women and men, from a variety of civilian, police and military backgrounds.
 The Mission has its headquarters in Tbilisi and three regional field offices in Mtskheta, Gori and Zugdidi.

-The current budget for the mission – with a staff of over 200 EU monitors – is €47,141,684 (2022/2024).
+The budget for the mission – with a staff of over 200 EU monitors – was €47,141,684 during "2022/2024".

 Timeline

 On 25 April 2012, the government of Abkhazia declared the head of the EUMM in Georgia, Andrzej Tyszkiewicz, persona non grata, accusing him of being biased towards the Georgian position in the conflict.

 In 2013, the EUMM established the 'EU special prize for peace journalism' to honour journalists that contribute, through their reporting, to the peaceful relations in Georgia.